-In this post, you will learn more details about New SCCM Intune Licensing details (SCCM Licenses Details).
-I also try to touch on Enterprise and Core CAL suites in terms of SCCM.
+This post will learn more details about New SCCM Intune Licensing details (SCCM Licenses Details).
+I also try to touch on Enterprise and Core CAL suites in SCCM.

-Server/CAL (Client Access License) licensing model is a model where you purchase a license for the server and then purchase per user / per device CALs or Client management licenses (CMLs).
+The server/CAL (Client Access License) licensing model allows you to purchase a license for the server and then purchase per user / per device CALs or Client management licenses (CMLs).

 But, as you can see below in the below section, for SCCM, the best licensing option was (was? – you have better ways now – more details below) to go with Server/CAL model with per device Client Management Licenses (Device Client MLS) model.

 The new & better way is to look at the Microsoft subscriptions (more details in the below section) before purchasing the CORE CAL & Enterprise CAL licenses for SCCM.

 This tip is because subscription-based licensing is the best option to manage your SCCM and Intune licenses in the modern world.

 OLD Way – SCCM Licensing

 If you are already using SCCM, you must be using Microsoft Server/CAL (Client Access License) and Client Management Licenses (CMLs) licensing model.
 As per the Microsoft documentation., SCCM licenses are part of the Core CAL Suite.

 For example, When you have 10,000 devices to manage with SCCM, then you need to purchase: